Daksh14/js2wat/README.md

 2. Does not support complex return values like `n + 2 + 3`
 3. All functions only return i32
 4. No in-depth intermediate analysis for optimizations like tail call, provenance, etc.
+5. No symbol call table to detect wrong variable names or function calls (should be easy to implement)
+6. Dead code elimination with dependency inclusion
-5. Parser is a bit janky and can break on edge cases
+6. Parser is a bit janky and can break on edge cases

 ## Testing